 turnip uses benefits side effects

 Turnips, locally known as shalgam in Hindi, are a root vegetable that often goes unnoticed in the Indian market.
 Belonging to the species Brassica rapa, turnips are part of the cruciferous vegetable family, which also includes broccoli, kale, and Brussels sprouts.
-Recognizable by their creamy white flesh and frequently purple-tinted tops, turnips have been cultivated for centuries and are widely used in diverse culinary traditions.
-In this article, we will explore the nutritional value and health benefits of turnips, along with their common uses and possible side effects.
+Recognisable by their creamy white flesh and frequently purple-tinted tops, turnips have been cultivated for centuries and are widely used in diverse culinary traditions.
+In this article, we will explore the nutritional value and health attributes of turnips, along with their common uses and possible side effects.

-Nutritional Value of Turnip (shalgam)
+Nutritional Value of Turnip (Shalgam)

-Vitamin C27.3 mg (30% of the Daily Value)
+Vitamin C 27.3 mg (30% of the Daily Value)

-Folate19.5 mcg (5% of the Daily Value)
+Folate 19.5 mcg (5% of the Daily Value)

-Calcium39 mg (3% of the Daily Value)
+Calcium 39 mg (3% of the Daily Value)

-Iron0.39 mg (2% of the Daily Value)
+Iron 0.39 mg (2% of the Daily Value)

 Turnips are particularly rich in vitamin C, a powerful antioxidant that supports immune function, skin health, and iron absorption.
 They also offer modest amounts of folate, calcium, and dietary fibre, making them a smart addition to a balanced diet.

-Properties of Turnip
+Key Health-Promoting Compounds of Turnip

-Potential Uses and Health Benefits of Turnip
+Potential Health Attributes and Traditional Uses of Turnip

 How to Use Turnips?